gitbls/sdm/README.md

 sdm itself is mostly Linux distro-independent and 32-vs-64-bit agnostic.
 The interoperability issues arise when sdm uses the Linux `systemd-nspawn` command when customizing an image or using `--explore` on an image.
 Other sdm commands should work on any Linux host OS to access or modify a RasPiOS image.

-In order to do image customization or use `--explore` on an image on a non-RasPiOS host (e.g., x86 or x86_64), you must install `qemu-user-static`, which pulls in package `binfmt-support`.
+In order to do image customization or use `--explore` on an image on a non-RasPiOS host (e.g., x86 or x86_64), you must install `qemu-user-static`, which pulls in package `binfmt-support`:

+    sudo apt install qemu-user-static

 These components enable image customization and `--explore` on an RasPiOS image.
 If this doesn't work on your x86 Linux system, it may be too old and lacking updated support.
 I have tested this on Ubuntu 20.04, and it's able to operate on both RasPiOS 32 and 64-bit images.

 Running on 64-bit RasPiOS sdm can customize, explore, burn, and mount both 32-bit and 64-bit RasPiOS images.

-However, running on 32-bit RasPiOS sdm can only mount and burn 64-bit images; customization and `--explore` won't operate on 64-bit images when running on 32-bit RasPiOS.
+However, running on 32-bit RasPiOS sdm can only mount and burn 64-bit images; customization and `--explore` will not operate on 64-bit images when running on 32-bit RasPiOS.
 The systemd-nspawn command on 32-bit RasPiOS is not able to operate against a 64-bit RasPiOS image.

 ## Bread crumbs